Specialization in Religious Studies

 Students participate in the Annual SRS Student Thesis Writing Workshop, and in lectures, special seminars and workshops organised by the Center for Religious Studies.

-For more information, please contact the CEU Department of Philosophy Coordinator, Kriszta Biber, at Biberk@ceu.edu, or the Center for Religious Studies Coordinator, Esther Holbrook, at email@example.com.
+If you are considering to apply for the Religious Studies Specialization please attach a statement to your application package.
+For more information, please contact the CEU Department of Philosophy Coordinator, Kriszta Biber, at Biberk@ceu.edu, or the Center for Religious Studies Coordinator, Esther Holbrook, at firstname.lastname@example.org.